 You can also be flexible with your dates in order to score better flight deals.
 Skyscanner have a great tool which allows you to search for flights over a whole month, and quite often you can swap them cheap flights if you have the luxury of flexibility.
 Another little flight tip is to look into connecting flights, particularly if you’re travelling from Europe or the US, you can even use this as an excuse to stop off in another beautiful location such as Dubai or Singapore and make your vacation a multi-stop trip.

 Are you sold on booking your trip to the paradise destination that is the Maldives?
-Do you need a little extra help and advice on some of the best places to stay in the Maldives?
+Do you need a little extra help and advice on some of the best Maldives resorts?
 Then worry not, we’ve done the legwork for you by reviewing and creating a list of some of the most incredible places to stay in the region.
-Check out this article as well as this one for some valuable Maldives insights.
+Check out this article for our favourite five-start resorts as well as this one for Maldives adults-only options some valuable Maldives insights.
 Happy travels!